Church of St Mary and St Thomas, Knebworth: Architecture

 Features of interest inside the church include a Norman chancel arch.

 Memorials

 The church houses memorials to the Lytton family.
 Until the construction of the Lytton Mausoleum in Knebworth Park, the Lytton family used the Lytton Chapel for interments.
 The chapel is attached to the north side of the church and was rebuilt around 1710 to house three exceptionally fine monuments dedicated to members of the family.

 The churchyard has several war graves and a listed tomb by Edwin Lutyens.

 Conservation

 On 27 May 1968, the church was designated a grade I listed building.

 It is included in the Old Knebworth Conservation Area.

 Present day

-The church still uses the Book of Common Prayer for its services.
-The church is part of the parish of Knebworth in the Archdeaconry of Hertford of the Diocese of St Albans.
+Saints Mary and Thomas is part of the parish of Knebworth in the Archdeaconry of Hertford of the Diocese of St Albans.

+The church has tended towards a more traditional style of worship, using the Book of Common Prayer for its services.